Trichloroacetic acid: Synthesis and reactivity

 Another route to trichloroacetic acid is the oxidation of trichloroacetaldehyde.

+In water, trichloroacetic acid converts to trichloroacetate as indicated by its low pKa.
+Thus trichloroacetic acid does not exist in aqueous solution, on the conjugate base.
+It can be converted to trichloroacetyl chloride using thionyl chloride.

 Use

+It is a precursor to various herbicides.
+Sodium trichloroacetate was marketed as such in the 1950s but has since been highly regulated.

+Niche

 Trichloroacetic acid is widely used in biochemistry for the precipitation of macromolecules, such as proteins, DNA, and RNA.
 TCA is used during oligonucleotide synthesis during the "deblocking" step to remove the dimethoxytrityl protecting group from the growing DNA/RNA strand for the next nucleotide incorporation.

 TCA and DCA are both used in cosmetic treatments (such as chemical peels and tattoo removal) and as topical medication for chemoablation of warts, including genital warts.
 It can kill normal cells as well.
 It is considered safe for use for this purpose during pregnancy.

-The sodium salt (sodium trichloroacetate) was used as an herbicide starting in the 1950s but regulators removed it from the market in the late 1980s and early 1990s.

-Environmental and health concerns
+Toxicity

 According to the European Chemicals Agency, "This substance causes severe skin burns and eye damage, is very toxic to aquatic life and has long lasting toxic effects."

 History

 The discovery of trichloroacetic acid by Jean-Baptiste Dumas in 1839 delivered a striking example to the slowly evolving theory of organic radicals and valences.

 The theory was contrary to the beliefs of Jöns Jakob Berzelius, starting a long dispute between Dumas and Berzelius.